maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

         The window depth affects the stacking of animation actors within a parent window and, more generally, the stacking of clutter actors within a stage/container.
 The default depth is 0 and a parent window's container will have it's window texture stacked at that level.
 The stacking at any depth level is sequential -- animation actor B created/parented after animation actor A will obscure the latter if they overlap.

         Animation actors with non-zero depth settings are subject to scaling as per the global scene perspective setup, which limits the depth setting as the primary parameter to control the stacking order.
-Since the stacking order follows the parenting order, it may be better to use :meth:`HildonAnimationActor.set_parent` for setting the stacking.
+Since the stacking order follows the parenting order, it may be better to use :meth:`AnimationActor.set_parent` for setting the stacking.

         If the animation actor WM-counterpart is not ready, the show message will be queued until the WM is ready for it.